diondirza/wifi-auth-react/README.md

 # Midtrans Wi-fi Authentication
-This is website for authenticating wi-fi connection on Midtrans office
+This is react version of website for authenticating WiFi connection on Midtrans office

 # Getting Started
 ## Dependencies